 Elevators and stairways are two areas that can easily conduct smoke, allowing it to spread throughout the building.
 Smoke can sometimes travel faster and further than fire, and it can also do significant damage to property and health.

-By using smoke curtains installed above the elevators and the entrances to stairways, you can help block the smoke from spreading.
-This can help contain the smoke to one area of the hotel, minimizing damage and helping to ensure the safety of more guests.
+By using smoke curtains installed above the elevators and the entrances to stairways, you can block the smoke from spreading.
+This can help contain the smoke to one area of the hotel, minimizing damage and ensuring the safety of more guests.